 - Preheat oven to 350 degrees F. Spray a cookie sheet with nonstick spray or line with parchment paper.
 Set aside.

 - In the bowl of a stand mixer, add cream cheese and butter.
 Mix until combined.
-Add powdered sugar and cream until well mixed.
+Add powdered sugar and mix together until well combined.
 Add egg and vanilla extract.
 Mix until just combined.

 - Add flour, baking powder, cheesecake pudding mix (just the powder, do not make the pudding), salt and freeze dried strawberry powder.
 Mix until the dough just comes together.